hamsathul/pipex/README.md

 	<h2>Description</h2>
 	<p>
 		 This project is composed of 2 parts: the mandatory and the bonus part.
 The mandatory part consists of a basic pipex that takes 2 commands and 1 file and outputs the result of these commands to another file.
 The bonus part consists of a pipex that uses multiple pipes to execute several commands and a command that uses a "here_doc" to read data from the standard input.
+		 Inside the source code the working of each function is explained as comments so the working of the program can be undersood properly.
 	</p>
 	<h2>Usage</h2>
 	<p>